jay-joshy/allergyguide/README.md

 ## Site structure:

-- About
+- About - goals of the site, contributors, etc.
-- Privacy
+- Privacy - boilerplate -- we're not collecting anything
-- Contribute
+- Contribute - WIP, style guides, etc. Also for shortcode guides.
-- Main page -- slideshow, links to click on
+- Main page -- slideshow, links to click on,
 - Research
 - Conditions/Topics
 - Clinical tools